Guide

 The Contest

-In most cases, the triage process results in the judge directing that the matter be referred to what is called the Contested List.
-This usually occurs where there are key factual disputes that cannot be readily ruled upon by the judge.
+In most cases, however, the triage process results in the judge directing that the matter be referred to what is called the Contested List.
+This usually occurs where there are key factual disputes that cannot be readily ruled upon by the judge without a fulsome hearing.

 What is contained in the affidavit is tested by cross-examinations.
 In most cases, the parties who have sworn or affirmed affidavits are cross-examined in a lawyer's office before a court reporter.
 The answers and questions are transcribed and a transcript is prepared for later use in court.

-Sometimes, the matter can be referred back to a judge who will hear legal arguments based on the evidence contained in the affidavit and cross-examinations which are filed with the court.
+Sometimes, the matter proceeds before a judge who will hear legal arguments based on the evidence contained in the affidavits and cross-examinations which are filed with the court.

-Sometimes the court determines that while the affidavits and cross-examinations are helpful, it is quite clear that issues of credibility need to be address and the parties must appear in person before a judge at trial to testify in open court.
+In certain cases, the court determines that issues of credibility need to be addressed and the parties must appear in person before a judge at trial to testify in open court.

 In addition to the parties directly interested in the estate, sometimes experts are called upon to testify whether they are medical experts or perhaps financial experts, such as financial planners or accountants.